When Is the Best Time to Visit the Seychelles? The Ideal Season

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Hello, we meet again in Seychelles!
-I know it’s a heavenly destination that more and more readers are becoming interested in.
-As you prepare for your trip, you’re bound to ask yourself: when is the best time to go to the Seychelles?
-What’s the best time of year for this dream vacation?
-Let me reassure you right away: overall, temperatures on the main island of Mahé and throughout the archipelago are mild all year round (between 25°C and 30°C).
-However, having lived for 6 years in Polynesia, 4 years in Mayotte and now 3 years in Guadeloupe, I can assure you that island weather is much more complex than that!
-The purpose of this article is to help you plan your trip based on the climate and weather in the Seychelles.
-But also, depending on the activities you want to do, the number of tourists and, as a bonus, some money saving tips.
-It’s always practical!
+Hello again from the Seychelles!
+I know this heavenly destination is attracting more and more interest from readers.
+As you plan your trip, you are bound to ask yourself: when is the best time to go to the Seychelles?
+What is the best time of year for this dream vacation?
+Let me reassure you right away: overall, temperatures on the main island of Mahé and throughout the archipelago remain mild all year round, usually between 25°C and 30°C. However, after living for six years in Polynesia, four years in Mayotte and now three years in Guadeloupe, I can assure you that island weather is much more complex than that.
+The purpose of this article is to help you plan your trip according to the climate and weather in the Seychelles, but also based on the activities you want to enjoy, visitor numbers and, as a bonus, a few money-saving tips.
+Always useful!

-To help you prepare for your trip to Seychelles, I suggest you consult this page, which contains all the practical information you need about this destination.
-You’ll find information on Seychelles gastronomy, visas, biodiversity and much more!
-As you can see, in this article I’ll give you all the useful advice you need to choose the best time to visit Seychelles.
+To help you prepare for your trip to the Seychelles, I suggest taking a look at this page, which contains all the practical information you need about this destination.
+You will find details about Seychellois cuisine, visas, biodiversity and much more.
+As you can see, this article will give you all the useful advice you need to choose the best time to visit the Seychelles.

-In my opinion, when is the best time to visit the Seychelles?
-April-May and October-November – The low season!
+In my opinion, the best time to visit the Seychelles is in April–May or October–November, during the low season.

-To explore the subject further, we’ve just published our guide to what to do in the Seychelles!
+To explore the subject further, we have also published our guide to what to do in the Seychelles!

 Let’s get straight to the point!
 As you may have guessed, the Seychelles have a tropical climate.
-And a tropical climate means two distinct seasons: the dry season and the rainy season.
-As you know, I spent 6 years in Polynesia and now live in Guadeloupe, both of which also have a “tropical” climate.
-I use quotes because in reality it’s not an exact science.
-Already, this climate can vary from one island to another, and even between the coasts and the interior of the same island.
-In other words, climate and weather, especially on the islands, are much more complex!
-Nevertheless, it’s true that there are two seasons in the year, more or less marked by a transitional period.
+A tropical climate generally means two distinct seasons: the dry season and the rainy season.
+As you know, I spent six years in Polynesia and now live in Guadeloupe, both of which also have a “tropical” climate.
+I use quotation marks because, in reality, it is not an exact science.
+The climate can vary from one island to another and even between the coast and the interior of the same island.
+In other words, climate and weather, especially on islands, are much more complex than they first appear.
+Nevertheless, the year can broadly be divided into two seasons, separated by more or less noticeable transition periods.

-Let’s start with the dry season in the Seychelles, which generally runs from May to October.
-Quite simply, this is the time to enjoy paradise beaches, coconut palms and turquoise waters.
-With sunny days, blue skies and few showers, all the conditions are in place for a great vacation.
-Traveling at this time of year means you can set off on your excursions with peace of mind, without having to check the weather hour by hour.
-Well, I might be exaggerating a bit, but you get the idea.
-Temperatures are stable and above all pleasant, between 24 and 30°C!
-Many travelers prefer to explore the archipelago during this season, so they can relax and enjoy themselves.
+Let’s begin with the dry season in the Seychelles, which generally runs from May to October.
+Quite simply, this is the ideal time to enjoy heavenly beaches, coconut palms and turquoise waters.
+With sunny days, blue skies and fewer showers, the conditions are excellent for a relaxing vacation.
+Traveling at this time of year also means you can head out on excursions with greater peace of mind, without checking the weather every hour.
+All right, I may be exaggerating slightly, but you get the idea.
+Temperatures remain stable and, above all, pleasant, ranging from 24°C to 30°C. Many travelers prefer to explore the archipelago during this season so they can relax and make the most of their stay.

-Admittedly, the name alone doesn’t make you want to go there!
-Rest assured, in Seychelles, this is a season that is considered relatively mild.
-Let me explain: during this period, the climate is wetter and there are more frequent and intense showers.
-However, there are also sunny days and the temperatures remain pleasant: between 27 and 32°C. For your information, this season lasts from November to April.
-As you can see, if you decide to come to the Seychelles during this period, you’re more likely to experience rainfall, sometimes unexpectedly, for example during an excursion.
-But given the temperatures, it’s not really the end of the world, is it?
+Admittedly, the name alone may not make you want to book a trip!
+Rest assured, though: in the Seychelles, the rainy season is considered relatively mild.
+During this period, the climate is wetter, with more frequent and heavier showers.
+However, there are still plenty of sunny days, and temperatures remain pleasant, ranging from 27°C to 32°C. This season generally lasts from November to April.
+As you can see, if you visit the Seychelles during this period, you are more likely to experience rain, sometimes unexpectedly in the middle of an excursion.
+But with temperatures like these, it is hardly the end of the world, is it?

 | Destination |